Evertras/simple-homemanager/04-explain-outputs-function.md

 [<- 03 - Explanation: Basic Nix syntax and flake.nix inputs](./03-explain-inputs.md) | [05 - Explanation: Flake.nix output function body ->](./05-explain-outputs-body.md)

-In the last section we covered some basic Nix syntax, the `description` field, and the `inputs` field.
+In the last section we covered some basic Nix syntax, the `description` attribute, and the `inputs` attribute.

 Again, you should now understand:

 - What a Nix attribute set is
 - How the `.` notation works
-- That the `inputs` field is a Nix attribute set with arbitrary fields
+- That the `inputs` attribute is a Nix attribute set with arbitrary attributes

 [Go back if you don't.](./03-checkpoint-explanation.md)

-Now let's tackle the scarier `outputs` field.
-We'll need to learn some more Nix syntax, so we'll jump back and forth between new syntax and how it applies to the `outputs` field.
-We'll leave the inner `homeConfigurations` field for the next section, and only focus on the outer bits because there's a lot happening in just these few lines.
+Now let's tackle the scarier `outputs` attribute.
+We'll need to learn some more Nix syntax, so we'll jump back and forth between new syntax and how it applies to the `outputs` attribute.
+We'll leave the inner `homeConfigurations` attribute for the next section, and only focus on the outer bits because there's a lot happening in just these few lines.

 This is going to be long.
 If this doesn't convince you that you were right